amoilanen/cliff/README.md

 *   **`act` command with context:**
     ```bash
-    cliff act "Refactor the code in main.py based on the suggestions in review.txt" -c main.py,review.txt
+    cliff act "Refactor the code in ./src/main.rs based on the best practices in the Rust community.
+Edit ./src/main.rs in place"
     ```
     *(The LLM will use the content of both files to generate the plan)*

 ## Development Notes

-*   **Action Implementation:** The `SearchWeb` and `AskUser` actions in `src/executor.rs` are not yet implemented.
 *   **Testing:** More comprehensive tests are needed, especially for mocking LLM responses and filesystem/command interactions during plan execution